Maxrosoft/python-week2/simple_calculator.md

 # Task: Simple Calculator with Conditions

 **Objective:** Create a simple calculator that performs arithmetic operations based on user input.
-Write a program in a programming language (e.g., Python) that includes the following topics:
+Write a program in Python that includes the following topics:

 1. Basic concepts: variables, data types, operators.
 2. Input and output of data.